raspberrypilearning/charting-champions/en/step_3.md

 --- task ---

-Use a `for` loop on `lines`, along with each string's `split()` function, to split every string into a list.
+Use a `for` loop on `lines`, along with the `split()` function, to split each string into a list.
 You will get one list item for each side of the comma in the text string.
 Then print those lists out.

 --- code ---
 ---